 Tim Taylor is an author based in Yorkshire, UK.
-He writes fiction (as T. E. Taylor), academic non-fiction (see the Philosophy section of this website) and poetry.
+He writes literary, historical and speculative fiction (as T. E. Taylor), academic non-fiction (see the Philosophy section of this website) and poetry.

-Click on the 'BOOKS' button above to find out about Tim's novels, Revolution Day and Zeus of Ithome.
-Each book has its own page, where you can read excerpts and reviews.
+Click on the 'BOOKS' button above to find out about Tim's novels, Revolution Day and Zeus of Ithome, on 'POETRY' to see some of his poems or on 'PHILOSOPHY' for info on his academic work.
+Each book also has its own page, where you can read excerpts and reviews.

 Scroll down for latest news, and visit the 'Featured Excerpt' page (under HOME) for a taster of Tim's writing.

 Some other sites you might like to visit:

 15 December 2022.
 As Christmas approaches, I’ve decided to do a special offer on my latest poetry collection, LifeTimes, which will be available for £5 (normal price £7) between now and the end of December.You can find a selection of poems from LifeTimes (and others) on the POETRY page of this site

 My other collection, Sea Without a Shore, and my two novels, Zeus of Ithome and Revolution Day are all also available for £5 each.
 Or you can by any two for £9, any three for £13, or all four for £17 – plus £2.25 per book postage and packing, if you’d like to receive them by post.
 If you’d like any books, e-mail me on email@example.com.

 31 August 2022.
 Looking forward to two big poetry events next month: on Thursday 8 Sept, at 7pm, I'm one of five poets performing at Small Seeds in Huddersfield.
 Then on Friday 16th, at 7pm, I'm on the bill for Sarah Dixon's Quiet Compere event at Marsden Mechanics.